ROCCOF1/GHWF7/README.md

 # GHWF

-Practice space for using the Github Workflow.
+Practice space for github commands and for using the Github Workflow.

 Participants:
-Ben Coleman
+Rocco Fatuova